Tomato trees, also known as tree tomatoes or tamarillos, are not actually trees but rather small, shrubby plants.

 -

-- Prune young plants to encourage a strong central stem and shape.
+Pruning: - Prune young plants to encourage a strong central stem and shape.

 - Remove any suckers (small shoots that grow from the base of the plant) to direct energy to fruit production.